 Talk to Your Landlord

-Your first step is to talk to your landlord.
+Your first step is to talk to your landlord if you're currently unable to pay your rent.
 They might be willing to work with you on payment options.

-“Contact your landlord and discuss a deferred payment plan,” said Howard Dvorkin, a certified public accountant and chairman of Debt.com.
+“Contact your landlord and discuss a deferred payment plan,” Howard Dvorkin, a certified public accountant (CPA) and chairman of Debt.com, told The Balance via email.
 “This is definitely worth a shot, as most landlords do not want to pay the fee to file a lawsuit, go to court, and find a new tenant.”

 - Deferred payments: You pay your overdue rent by a later, agreed-upon date.

 - Partial or flexible payments: You are permitted to make smaller, incremental payments across the month.

 - Security deposit payments: Your landlord uses your security deposit toward the overdue rent.